 “If they’re coming to your table and say they’re Working Families Party, they shouldn’t be voting.”

-Even so, the law in New York says the poll workers are never allowed to prevent someone from voting, so if a voter insists on casting a ballot in the Democratic primary, even if they’re, for instance, in the Working Families Party and not really supposed to, they can vote with an affidavit, which we’ll learn about a bit later on, Sharon says.
+Even so, the law says the poll workers are never allowed to prevent someone from voting, so if a voter insists on casting a ballot in the Democratic primary, even if they’re, for instance, in the Working Families Party and not really supposed to, they can vote with an affidavit, which we’ll learn about a bit later on, Sharon says.

 We’re also never supposed to ask for the voter’s ID, Sharon points out, as she will multiple times over the course of the training.
 This is different from where her son lives, “in Florida,” where voters have to show some identification.
 Instead, we will verify the voter’s identity by comparing the signature they provide when they sign in to vote on election day with the one they gave when they registered to vote, which appears next to their name in our voter list.
 This strikes me as a bit subjective and high-tech, given that entire fields of criminal justice are devoted to analyzing handwriting and determining whether or not signatures match.